kjczarne/confuk/README.md

 value = 3
 ```

+Note that you can use two special interpolation markers to specify paths in the import section:
+- `$this_dir` -> points to a directory relative to the TOML file that contains the `import` section
+- `$cwd` -> points to the current working directory

 > [!warning]
 > The preamble **will be removed** after it's processed.
 It's there only to control how `confuk` should process the loaded configuration files and it's dropped afterwards.
 Do not put any meaningful configuration into your preamble, except for `confuk`'s control elements.